neondatabase/website/content/docs/cloud/concepts.md

 ## Postgres Databases

-When a Project is created, a default database for storing data is created along with it, the name of the database is "Main".
+When a Project is created, a default database for storing data is created along with it, the name of the database is "main".
 Neon users cannot manipulate the system's databases.

 ## Limits